fbpx

 “Although these criminal operations are run largely by Chinese bosses, Chit Thu’s BGF has been key to their presence in Karen State since they arrived in late 2016.
 The BGF facilitated access to land and provided security for the burgeoning scam cities that rose along the Moei River separating Myanmar and Thailand.

-“Chit Thu’s group has expanded a network of forced-labour crime hubs in partnership with China-origin mafia groups and other criminal militias,” he said, alleging that they had “smuggled fuel, electricity, telecommunications systems and other critical supplies from Thailand into Myanmar; and engaged in mass human trafficking, torture and gross human rights violations targeting victims lured from around the globe.”
+The group “smuggling fuel, electricity, telecommunications systems and other critical supplies from Thailand into Myanmar; and engaged in mass human trafficking, torture and gross human rights violations targeting victims lured from around the globe,” he alleged.

-The scam crisis was so serious “states have to look much more closely at how social media is being used by criminal actors,” because crime groups were able to link up to thousands of people via WhatsApp and Telegram every day.”
+The scam crisis was so serious “states have to look much more closely at how social media is being used by criminal actors,” Tower said, because crime groups were able to link up to thousands of people via WhatsApp and Telegram every day.”

 • Jim Pollard